 Documents required for a notice

-You will be told which documents to bring when you book your appointment.
+You'll be told which documents to bring when you book your appointment.
 All documents must be current and original.

-- full birth certificate
+- full UK birth certificate (see below)

 - decree absolute